 Use your domain name in place of “ggexample.com” in the above entries.

-The _acme-challenge NS records allow GreenGeeks to control the DNS entries for _acme-challenge.ggexample.com only and will not affect any other existing records for the domain name.
+Once this is done, the _acme-challenge NS records allow GreenGeeks to control the DNS entries for _acme-challenge.ggexample.com only and will not affect any other existing records for your domain name.

 Option 3: Add TXT Records for Your Domain(s)